 5. Fig. 1 Models of nucleation and growth.
 Did you consider nucleation at multiple points in the grain?
 What impact, if any, might that have?

 A: We did not consider multiple nucleation points in this work.
 However, I do believe that in general the main conclusions would still hold, i.e., that in SD taenite, inheritance is likely to occur, while SV states are likely to be modified to form MD states (i.e., no inheritance taking place).
-It’s important to note that for both nucleation scenarios we investigated, the results are virtually the same, indicating that the most important factors influencing the domain state modification through the phase transition are (1) the domain structure taenite precursor have before at the beginning of the phase transition (by means of the magnetic field it creates and that acts upon the nucleating phase) and (2) the orientation of tetrataenite’s MUA axis (which, in turn, is likely to be dictated by the field created by underlying precursor’s domain structure).
-As SD states produce a uniform magnetic field at the grain’s surface (see Fig. S2 in SI), the multiple nucleating sites would probably develop tetrataenite portions whose MUA axes align with the field — at the end we would have all regions with the same uniform state, thus creating a whole SD grain whose orientation is parallel to the precursor’s one (i.e., inheritance).
+It’s important to note that for both nucleation scenarios we investigated, the results are virtually the same, indicating that the most important factors influencing the domain state modification through the phase transition are (1) the domain structure that the taenite precursor has at the beginning of the phase transition (by means of the magnetic field it creates and that acts upon the nucleating phase) and (2) the orientation of tetrataenite’s MUA axis (which, in turn, is likely to be dictated by the field created by underlying precursor’s domain structure).
+As SD states produce a relatively uniform magnetic field at the grain’s surface (see Fig. S2 in SI), the multiple nucleating sites would probably develop tetrataenite regions whose MUA axes align with this uniform field, thus creating a whole SD grain whose orientation is parallel to the precursor’s one (i.e., inheritance).
 For SV states it would probably be more complex, as vortex structures create non-uniform magnetic fields at the grain’s surface (Fig. S3 in SI), so different nucleating points would have different probabilities of alignment of tetrataenite’s MUA axis and, thus, could develop different domain structures according to the overall field at the nucleating site.
 I guess that, due to the very large magnetocrystalline anisotropy of tetrataenite, each individual region would develop a uniform domain structure aligned with the orientation of the MUA axis (dictated by the local field).
 In any case, it would still be true that, at the end of the ordering, the SV state in taenite is completely modified, such that any remanence possibly recorded previously would be reset.
-The transition from a MD to a SD led by magnetostatic interactions and/or external fields (as suggested by Einsle et al., 2018) would certainly be affected, though.
+The transition from a MD to a SD led by magnetostatic interactions and/or external fields (as suggested by Einsle et al., 2018) would, however, certainly be affected.

 6. Line 122.
 MUA used here, but not defined until later in the manuscript.